Lex Frieden (Convener)

 Director of Tech Workplace Initiatives, The Kapor Center

-Cynthia Overton is a principal researcher with AIR.
+Previously Dr. Overton served as a principal researcher with AIR.
 Dr. Overton currently serves as co-project director for the Model Systems Knowledge Translation Center, a national center funded by the U.S. Department of Education (ED), National Institute on Disability and Rehabilitation Research, which helps facilitate the knowledge translation process to make research meaningful to those with spinal cord injury, traumatic brain injury, and burn injury.
 She also leads dissemination efforts for the Center for Technology Implementation, a national center funded by ED’s Office of Special Education Programs, charged with developing, field testing, and disseminating technology implementation resources to improve education outcomes for all students, including those with disabilities.

-Prior to joining AIR, Dr. Overton taught a technology applications course at Eastern Michigan University.
-This class helped prepare pre-service teachers to apply evidence-based and technology enhanced instructional practices to improve learning outcomes in inclusive classroom settings.
 Dr. Overton has extensive professional training.
 She completed the Education Policy Fellowship Program sponsored by the Institute for Educational Leadership; participated in the United States Marines Educators Training Workshop in Parris Island, South Carolina; earned teaching credentials (K-5 self-contained and K-8 English) from Eastern Michigan University; and received an assistive technology applications certificate from California State University, Northridge Center on Disabilities.

 Michelle Putnam, PhD